hauntingly beautiful

 He pressed his coffee to his rosy lips, taking in a good sip.

 "Nothing."
-I lied, licking the whipped cream off my
+I lied, licking the whipped cream off my straw.

-"Were you day dreaming about your boyfriend?" he
+"Were you day dreaming about your boyfriend?" he teased, raising an eyebrow.

 I blushed, sulking in my seat.